Reading C type declarations

 int (*x)[10][20];

-To read the modifiers, go to the right from the variable name until you can - that is, until you run into a semicolon or a closing right parenthesis.
-When you reach one of these stops, start going left until you reach an opening left parenthesis (or the basic type, in which case you’re done).
+To read the modifiers, go to the right from the variable name as long as you can - that is, until you run into a semicolon or a closing right parenthesis.
+When you reach one of these stops, start going left until you reach an opening left parenthesis (or the basic type, in which case you're done).
 Each time you see a new modifier (either going right or left), attach it to the end of the current declaration sentence.

 Let’s see some examples: